-When the battery saver mode is turned on, you will see a small green leaf over the battery icon from your taskbar, like in the screenshot below.
+Another visual confirmation is that you see a small green leaf over the battery icon from your taskbar, like in the screenshot below.

 How to configure the battery saver mode in Windows 10